 Frieda Fligelman was a linguist, sociologist, poet and a well-known advocate for women's issues.
 She pioneered the study of "linguistic sociology," an evaluation of the meaning and value of words used in a sociological context.
 She believed language should be studied as an environment and national group interest rather than simply as meaning and form.
 Fligelman authored many articles and papers outlining the depth and importance of language.
 Her work included a book titled The Richness of African Negro Languages, which illustrated the principles of linguistic sociology.

-The collection includes correspondence, writings, and research dated 1801-1984.
+The collection includes correspondence, writings, and research dated 1909 to 1975.
 Also included are postcards, photographs and pamphlets of the same era.
+There are also biographical materials for Frieda Fligelman dating 1977 to 1981.
 The collection provides an illustration of pro and anti-war propaganda and the lives of Jewish refugees during World War II.
 Personal handwritten notations and opinions are also part of the collection and appear on the back of much of the correspondence.

 Restrictions on Access :